Fuel TV (international): Origin

-Fox Sports Takeover
+Fox Sports takeover

-David Sternberg, a producer at Fox Sports Net, eventually approached Gosling upon seeing the increasing viewership of Fuel TV with the focus of expanding the coverage of extreme sports to a wider audience.
-Fuel TV eventually aired its last episode on WFLI in September 2003 and became a full-time satellite and cable channel on News Corporations Fox Network.
+After seeing the increasing viewership of Fuel TV, and with the intent of expanding the coverage of extreme sports to a wider audience, CJ Oliveras, a producer at Fox Sports Net, eventually approached Braly and negotiated a buyout of the concept and trademark.
+Braly produced the final episode of his Fuel TV series on WFLI in September 2003, becoming a full-time satellite and cable channel on News Corporations Fox Network once FOX had finalized the buyout from BIG Studios.

-From 2003 Fuel TV aired numerous original reality programs, including FirstHand, Drive Thru Australia, Camp Woodward and many more, which documented extreme sport stories and events.
+From 2003, Fuel TV aired numerous original reality programs, including FirstHand, Drive Thru Australia, Camp Woodward and many more, which documented extreme sport stories and events.
 The television channel on Fox also aired live sporting events such as X-Games, Supercross 450 and namely the Ultimate Fighting Championship (UFC).
 In 2011, Fuel TV became the official cable home of the UFC as part of a broader agreement between Fox and The Mixed Martial Arts Promotion.
 By mid 2012 Fuel TV's programming consisted solely of combat sports such as MMA, boxing, as well as fighting analysis shows like UFC Tonight and The Undercard, and reruns of reality programs from Fox's sister channel Speed.
 It also showed live coverage of all ASP World Tour men's surfing events.
 It was also used as an "overflow" channel for Fox Sports Australia when all three main Fox Sports are being used for other obligations and they have a fourth, motorsport/extreme sport obligation, which get shown on FUEL TV live, and delayed on Fox Sports.

 By 2013 Fuel TV had moved away from its original concept as an extreme action sports outlet towards a mainstream, worldwide live-sports channel.
 The 2012-13 Premier League was aired on Fuel TV along with English Super League (Rugby League) matches.

-Shift to Streaming
+Shift to streaming

-In early 2013 the Fox Network made the decision to rebrand both its sport channels to “better align with its future growth goals”.
+In early 2013 the Fox Network made the decision to rebrand both its sport channels to "better align with its future growth goals".
 Fox's primary sport channel, Speed, was rebranded as Fox Sports 1 simultaneously with Fuel TV's rebranding as Fox Sports 2.

+The Fuel TV cable channel in Europe was unaffected by this change, and is offered on local cable and IPTV services such as Vodafone TV.